-German energy company EnBW and steel manufacturer SHS have entered into a significant long-term (PPA) for from EnBW's 960MW He Dreiht wind farm in the German North Sea.
-The agreement, spanning 15 years, will see SHS purchasing 50MW of , supporting its efforts to transform business activities and reduce emissions in steel manufacturing.
+German energy company EnBW and steel manufacturer SHS have entered into a significant long-term power purchase agreement (PPA) for renewable energy from EnBW's 960MW He Dreiht wind farm in the German North Sea.
+The agreement, spanning 15 years, will see SHS purchasing 50MW of electricity, supporting its efforts to transform business activities and reduce carbon emissions in steel manufacturing.

 Scheduled for completion at the end of 2025, He Dreiht is poised to become one of Europe's largest energy transition projects, located 90km north of Borkum.
 Once operational, the wind farm is expected to provide renewable energy equivalent to the needs of 1.1 million households.